 It is an organization (Also known as FRA) in charge of fell racing in England and the Isle of Man.
 The Fell Runners Association, founded in 1970, today has more than 7,000 individual members who participate in the sport in England.

 Related article: tips to start running at 50 and overweight

 What is the Difference Between Fell and Trail Running?

-The trail race course is typically completely marked.
+The trail race course is typically wholly marked.
 However, in fell racing, the course is usually unmarked; you must navigate on your own using a map, compass, and prior knowledge or preparation.
-You are also not allowed to use any electronic devices, such as a GPS, to help you locate yourself (even momentarily).
+You are also not allowed to use electronic devices, such as GPS, to help you locate yourself (even momentarily).

 The majority of trail races are exclusively on paths.
 However, most fell races take place on open fells, and the terrain can be challenging in some spots.
 Additionally, extreme climbs and descents may be included in fell races (which may not be runnable).